 Offsetting

 Offsetting sets out to balance the value of one spouse's pension against other matrimonial assets.
-For example, if one spouse has a larger pension than the other, the other spouse may be entitled to a larger share of the other assets to balance the value.
-The spouse with a higher pension value may agree to keep their entire pension in exchange for giving up the claim to other marital assets, such as property or other big investments.
+For example, if one spouse has a larger pension than the other, the other spouse may be entitled to a larger share of assets to balance the value.
+The spouse with a higher pension value may even agree to keep their entire pension in exchange for giving up the claim to other marital assets, such as property or other big investments.

 The aim of pension offsetting is to provide a fair and equitable settlement for both spouses, taking into account the full value of all marital assets.
 It is, of course, important to ensure that the assets being offered in exchange for the pension are of equal or greater value to the pension being given up.